Puerto Ricans in the Vietnam War: The Distinguished Service Cross

 Corporal Aristides Sosa (died March 2, 1968) was born in Puerto Rico.
 His parents moved to New York City in 1947 when he was one year old.
 In 1967, he received a draft notice while attending Baruch College of Business Administration.
-He was drafted into the Army via the Selective Service system during the Vietnam War.
-He served in Company A, 65th Engineer Battalion, 25th Infantry Division in the U.S. Army.
-On March 2, 1968, Corporal Sosa rolled on top of a grenade to save another soldier from its blast and was mortally wounded by the exploding grenade.
+He was drafted into the Army and served in Company A, 65th Engineer Battalion, 25th Infantry Division.
+On March 2, 1968, Sosa rolled on top of a grenade to save another soldier from its blast and was mortally wounded by the exploding grenade.

 The most decorated soldier

-Sergeant First Class Jorge Otero Barreto was born in the town of Vega Baja, Puerto Rico, the son of Eloy Otero-Bruno and Crispina Barreto-Torres.
+Jorge Otero Barreto was born in the town of Vega Baja, Puerto Rico, the son of Eloy Otero-Bruno and Crispina Barreto-Torres.
 His father named him "Jorge", Spanish for George, after George Washington whom Otero-Bruno admired.
-In Vega Baja, Otero Barreto received his primary and secondary education.
-He attended college for three years, studying biology until 1959 when he joined the U.S. Army, which he chose over medical school in Spain.
-After his basic training, he continued to train with the 101st Airborne Division in Fort Campbell, Kentucky, graduating in 1960.
+He joined the Army, which he chose over medical school in Spain.
+After his basic training, he continued to train with the 101st Airborne Division at Fort Campbell, Kentucky.

-From 1961 to 1970, Otero Barreto served five tours in Southeast Asia, starting as an advisor who helped train Vietnamese troops.
-According to the documentary "Brave Lords", Otero Barreto served in various military units during his military career.
-He served in the 101st Airborne Division and the 25th Infantry Division "Tropic Lightning".
-He also served in the 82nd Airborne Division, an active airborne infantry division of the United States Army specializing in parachute landing operations and in the 173rd Airborne Brigade Combat Team.
-He participated in 200 combat missions, was wounded five times in combat, and was awarded 38 military decorations, Among his many decorations are 2 Silver Stars, 5 Bronze Stars with Valor, 4 Army Commendation Medals, 5 Purple Hearts and 5 Air Medals (one each for every 5th mission which involved a helicopter).
+From 1961 to 1970, Otero Barreto served five tours in Southeast Asia, starting as an advisor who helped train South Vietnamese troops.
+Barreto served in various military units during his military career, specifically the 101st Airborne Division, the 25th Infantry Division, the 82nd Airborne Division and the 173rd Airborne Brigade.
+He participated in 200 combat missions and was wounded five times.

-Referred to as Puerto Rican Rambo or Sergeant Rock, Otero Barreto has been called "the most decorated Puerto Rican veteran," and the news media and various organizations have called him "the most decorated soldier in the Vietnam War."
-However NBC News said that Robert L. Howard may have been the most highly decorated American soldier of the modern era, while KWTX-TV states that he was "said to be the most decorated service member in the history of the United States".
-John Plaster in his 1998 book SOG: The Secret Wars of America's Commandos in Vietnam states that Howard "remains to this day the most highly decorated American soldier."

-Otero Barreto was highly decorated during Vietnam, and is possibly the most decorated Puerto Rican Vietnam War veteran living today.
+Otero Barreto was awarded 38 military decorations.
+Among his decorations are 2 Silver Stars, 5 Bronze Stars with Valor, 4 Army Commendation Medals, 5 Purple Hearts and 5 Air Medals.
+Otero Barreto has been called "the most decorated Puerto Rican veteran."